ember-intl/ember-intl/tests/dummy/app/pods/docs/helpers/format-time/template.md

 > Whether to use 12-hour time (as opposed to 24-hour time).
 Possible values
 > are `true` and `false`; the default is locale dependent.

+`hourCycle`

+> The hour cycle to use.
+Possible values are "h11", "h12", "h23", or "h24".
+> This option overrides the hc language tag, if both are present, and the
+> hour12 option takes precedence in case both options have been specified.

 `formatMatcher`

 > The format matching algorithm to use.
 Possible values are "basic" and